 Bachelor's degree or equivalent in education, training, and experience, plus three years of related experience

-Knowledge of accounting best practices
+Knowledge of accounting best practices is required.

-The individual must possess strong multi-tasking, critical thinking and excel skills and be able to organize and prioritize independently based on competing timelines
+The individual must possess strong multi-tasking, critical thinking and excel skills and be able to organize and prioritize independently based on competing timelines.

 Knowledge of sponsors and sponsor requirements